 And finally, we bid adieu - but not goodbye - to Jerry in Nobody Gets Out Alive as he finally learns the secret of the jumpers.

 To get the obvious out of the way first: this is not one of the better volumes in the series.
-It's not without its little pleasures, few though they may be, but this first volume in a new story arc does not bode well for parts two and three.
-The main storyline itself - the discovery of a new kind of ace, the jumper - is fairly promising and unnerving (identity theft gone mad), but the tales themselves and the characters contained therein are hardly the most memorable of the series so far.
+And while it's not without its little pleasures - few though they may be - this first volume in a new story arc certainly doesn't bode well for parts two and three.
+The main storyline itself, the discovery of a new kind of ace: the jumper, is fairly promising and unnerving (identity theft gone mad), but the actual tales themselves and the characters contained therein aren't really all that memorable.

-Despite his insecurities, Jerry's naivete and earnestness is a welcome change in a series that is, let's be honest, pretty pessimistic at the best of times (and this volume is possibly the darkest so far).
-His character arc - that of an emotionally retarded forty-five year old trying his hardest to catch up to his actual age - is well developed and highly satisfying.
+Despite his insecurities, Jerry's naivete and earnestness is a welcome change in a series that is pretty pessimistic at the best of times, and this volume is possibly the darkest so far, which is really saying something.
+And his general character arc - that of an emotionally retarded forty-five-year-old trying his hardest to catch up to his actual age - is well developed and highly satisfying.

 The underlying theme of this volume seems to be the physical act of sex.
 There's certainly a lot of it - almost every character is either doing it, thinking about doing it, or remembering how they used to do it.
 Perhaps a little less sex and a little more thought would have made this one a little more memorable.

-Apparently, the writers also weren't big fans of the Jumpers (an idea originally conceived by Chris Claremont) and according to Stephen Leigh, referred to this trilogy as 'those fucking jumper books'.
+Apparently, the writers also weren't big fans of the Jumpers (which was an idea originally conceived by Chris Claremont) and according to Stephen Leigh, referred to this trilogy as 'those fucking jumper books'.

 Pretorius (to Mark Meadows): 'Doctor, you are a big soft, inflated Bozo the Clown doll in the climate of today, Mr St. John motherfucking Latham is going to knock you all over the courtroom.'